EndPointCorp/end-point-blog/2013/08/07/buy-one-get-one-promotion-with-spree.html.md

         description: Adds free line items of matching quantity of eligible paid line items.
 ```

-And although the guide doesn't instruct you to, it seems required
+And although the guide doesn’t instruct you to, it seems required
 that you add an empty partial to be rendered in the Spree admin when
 you select the rule.